Dracula (Castlevania): Reception

 Dracula has become one of gaming's most popular villains based on his role on the franchise.
 He was listed as the third top villain of 2006 by Game Informer.
 He was also listed as the number 7 most recurring video game character who has died repeatedly and been resurrected.
 He is ranked third on EGM's Top Ten Badass Undead.
 GameDaily ranked him number sixteen in their "Top 25 Evil Masterminds of All Time" article, noting his persistence.
 His persistence resulted in him being ranked amongst the most persistent video game villains of all time by GameDaily.
-IGN listed him eight in their "Top 10 Most Memorable Villains" article, noting his grudge against the Belmonts and calling him "the Timex of villains."
+IGN listed him eight in their "Top 10 Most Memorable Villains" article, noting his grudge against the Belmonts and calling him "the Timex of villains".
 In a later article, they listed him as one of their favorite monsters in video gaming, stating a preference for the Castlevania representation of Dracula over others due to him having "a sense of fashion and style that few other versions possess."
 They would also list him as the 23rd best video game villain, calling him one of the most prolific video game villains ever.
 GamesRadar listed him first on their list of video game villains who never stay dead, stating that he has died more than any other video game villain ever and that like The Legend of Zelda antagonist Ganon, he never learns from his previous battles.
+According to Nintendo Power, the worst cover for a Nintendo Power was one depicting Simon Belmont holding the severed head of Dracula.
+It is considered the worst cover because hundreds of parents called in to complain about the goriness of the cover.
+It was reported in the complaints that children suffered nightmares resulting from the image.
+The banter between Dracula and Richter Belmont in Symphony of the Night has often been mocked by fans for the deliveries of the lines and mistranslations.